 Scroll through our growth into one of Milwaukee's largest and most trusted employee-owned organizations for quality, collaboration, integrity and technology.
 We're proud to serve you through one of our five divisions -- electrical service, signs, data communication, energy technology and electrical construction.
-Learn more about our 2018 year of celebration now.

 The company will go on to outgrow several locations and become 100% employee-owned.